Eugène Terre'Blanche: Aftermath

 Chris Mahlangu's announcement to other farm workers that he was "now their boss" fuelled suspicions that the murder was politically motivated.
 The murder took place amid a racial controversy in South Africa involving the singing of a song by African National Congress Youth League leader Julius Malema, which includes the lyrics "Shoot the Boer" ("Dubul' ibhunu").
 The ANC, which had previously defended its right to sing the song, announced that it would consider a moratorium on the singing of the song, following the murder, in the interests of national cohesion.
 Democratic Alliance leader Helen Zille said that the murder would "inflame tensions" in South Africa.
-Malema denied the song had anything to do with the murder, and defended his singing of it, saying he was "ready to die", and that he was not scared of Boers, in reference to threats, later retracted, that Terre'Blanche would be avenged.
+Malema denied the song had anything to do with the murder, and defended his singing of it, saying he was "ready to die", and that he was not scared of Boers, in reference to threats that Terre'Blanche would be avenged.
 ANC leaders later announced a temporary ban on the singing of the song.

 Thousands attended Terre'Blanche's funeral, held at noon on 9 April 2010 at Ventersdorp's Protestant Church.
 Later the same day, he was buried on his farm.

 Court case

 The two suspects appeared in court in Ventersdorp on 6 April 2010 amid racially charged scenes, and were charged with murder, robbery and crimen injuria, for injuring the dignity of Terre'Blanche by leaving his trousers pulled down after killing him.
 The AWB retracted earlier calls to avenge the murder as Zuma appealed for peace.
 Nevertheless, members of the ANC supported the accused by turning up at the court in huge numbers, and singing revolutionary songs.
 Terre'Blanche's supporters also turned up at the court, singing the former South African national anthem, "Die Stem van Suid Afrika".

 On 22 May 2012, 29-year-old Chris Mahlangu was found guilty of the murder and sentenced to life in prison.
 18-year-old Patrick Ndlovu, the other man accused in the case, was acquitted of murder due to a lack of forensic evidence, though he was found guilty of breaking-in.
 They had both pleaded not guilty, and declined to testify.
 Protesters from both sides were gathered outside the court when the verdict was read.
 Judge John Horn ruled that there was no evidence that Mahlangu had been acting in self-defence, and that the murder had been committed for financial reasons.
-Although Mahlangu claimed that he had been raped, Horn declared that if that was the case he should have raised it immediately, which he never did.
-He also claimed that he had been acting in retaliation because he had been living in an "appalling condition... not fit for human habitation," as well as having experienced child exploitation on the farm.
+Although Mahlangu claimed that he had been raped, Horn declared that if that was the case he should have raised it immediately, which he had not done.
+He also claimed that he had been acting in retaliation because he had been living in an "appalling condition ... not fit for human habitation," as well as having experienced child exploitation on the farm.